Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

 ## Ongoing work and plan for future

 After have thorough understanding of the problem and data, we are now working on the data preparation and modeling before week 13.
-Blew is the draft of what achieved and planed so far.
+Blew is the draft of what achieved and planed so far for data preparation and modeling.

-After modeling is done, on week 14, we will step to the process of evaluation and deployment, which will be discussed in the coming groups meetings.

 ## Data Preparation